DZborovsk/calculator/README.md

 # calculator
 Swift project.

-Calculator with autolayout, full functionality (like basic macOS one in standart mode), feel free for view and make sure he has no overflows (no crash).
+Calculator with autolayout, full functionality (like basic macOS one in standard mode), feel free for view and make sure he has no overflows (no crash).

 Example 1